qobilidop/tock-energy-tracker/README.md

 # TET: A Proof-of-Concept Tock Energy Tracker
 TET (Tock Energy Tracker) is built as a [course](https://patpannuto.com/classes/2021/spring/cse291/) project for [Tock](https://www.tockos.org/) to track energy consumption of individual board components and concurrently running apps.

 This repo holds the experiments for this project.
-The actual Tock development code is hosted in [another repo](https://github.com/JFHwang/tock/tree/energy-tracker).
+The actual TET implementation is hosted in [another repo](https://github.com/JFHwang/tock/tree/energy-tracker).
+The code to make figures for the report and other data analysis is contained in [analysis.ipynb](analysis.ipynb).

 ## Tock Versions
 All relevant Tock versions are linked as Git submodules under the `extern` directory: